sorgom/dstw/application/components/BAS/README.md

 derived from interface class IF

 class Index allows to
-- store objects in (unsorted) order of insertion
+- store const CONT objects with KEY type member in the order that the were added
 - index and find objects by KEY type requires operator > (KEY a, KEY b) to be defined
 ```